UDOOboard/Vision-Docs/docs/07_Cookbook_Linux/01_Linux_Command_Line_Interface.md

 First, when a Command Line Interface could be useful for you?

-* Remote Connection [via SSH](!Basic_Setup/Remote_Desktop_(VNC)): SSH remote connection allows to interact with UDOO Vision without physical access to it.
+* Remote Connection [via SSH](!Basic_Setup/Remote_Desktop_(VNC)): SSH remote connection allows to interact with UDOO VISION without physical access to it.
 SSH is available only with command line interface.
 * Using a minimal Linux Distribution without a graphical interface.
 Some Linux Distribution come without a Graphical User Interface, in order to maximize available resources.
 Command line interface is your only bet in this scenario
 * Some power-users consider CLI the most convenient way to perform code execution and file-system operations.
 Even if you are not in this category, you may found out that CLI can be very fast when you get used to it.
 * Showing up with your mates, the longest your CLI strings, the more rep you’ll get.